-We’ve been talking a lot about the benefits of acupuncture on this blog lately.
+Our Oakville Acupuncturist Dr. Jenn has been talking a lot about the benefits of acupuncture in Oakville on this blog lately.
 Are you curious what a total acupuncture treatment might look like?
-Let’s discuss it.
+The graduate from McMaster University wants to discuss discuss it.

 Acupuncture needles can be inserted at a number of locations in the body to help improve your function and decrease your pain.
 Some of the needle locations might not seem to make sense, but let’s discuss why they do!
 For the purposes of this blog post, we will use the example of a hamstring strain and how it can be treated using acupuncture.

 The next area that a practitioner might choose to insert needles is along the spine.
-But why?
+But why would our Oakville Acupuncture team do this?
 Each muscle/tissue is innervated by one or more spinal segmental nerves.
 For the hamstrings, our lowest segments provide the innervation (right at the very bottom of our spine before it meets our pelvis).
 By targeting the nerves right after they exit the spinal column we can have an effect on the muscle.
 Isn’t that cool?!

-Your provider might also choose some more traditional points that can have a global effect on your pain.
+Your acupuncturist might also choose some more traditional acupuncture points that can have a global effect on your pain.
 For example, there are 4 points that are strong pain relievers – two points in the hand, and two points in the feet.
-For a lower limb injury the practitioner might choose to include the foot points, and for an upper limb condition they might choose to include the hand points.
+For a lower limb injury the practitioner might choose to include the foot points, and for an upper limb condition, they might choose to include the hand points.
 In Traditional Chinese Medicine these points are known as ‘The 4 Gates’ and are strong pain killers.
 Additionally, there is a point in the outside of the lower leg that is great to helping relieve any type of musculoskeletal pain.
+Check out Dr. Jenn’s acupuncture for knee pain blog.
 There are various other interesting points in the body that are known for alleviating other symptoms including menstrual dysfunction, stress/anxiety and nausea.